ronzim/SlideShow/README.md

 # SlideShow

-A three js carrousel of slides
+A three js carrousel of slides that runs into an electron app.

 ## How to setup